Search

 Translate

-Lefebvre Letter on New Bishop for Campos
+Lefebvre Letter on how the New Bishop for Campos will receive jurisdiction (February 20, 1991)

 Remarks Concerning a New Bishop to Succeed Bishop de Castro Mayer